Immigration to China: African migrants

 There is a sizeable community of black Africans primarily concentrated in Guangzhou, China.
 Since the country's late 1990s economic boom, thousands of African traders and businesspeople, predominantly from West Africa, migrated to the city of Guangzhou, creating an "Africatown" in the middle of the southern Chinese metropolis of approximately 10 km2.
-The primarily male population often set up local businesses and also engage in international trade.
+The primarily male population often set up local businesses and also engage in international trade as well.

 According to official statistics of the PRC government, the number of Africans in Guangzhou has increased by 30-40% each year, and now form the largest black community in Asia.
 However, as many have overstayed their visas, official figures may be understated.
 Estimates vary on the number of Africans living in Guangzhou: from 20,000 to over 200,000.
 This has led to controversies and anger by the local community due to rumors of increasing numbers of crimes, including rape, fraud, robberies, and drug dealing committed by Africans.
 Huang Shiding of the Guangzhou Institute of Social Sciences estimates the number of permanent residents of foreign nationality (six months and above) to be around 50,000, of which some 20,000 are of African origin.

-By 2020, there is an estimated number of 500,000 Africans residing in China, with the majority being in Guangzhou.
+By 2020, there is an estimated number of 500,000 Africans residing in China, with around 100,000 in Guangzhou.

 Refugees

-At the end of 2015, China held 301,622 refugees, all but 600 from Vietnam.
+At the end of 2015, China held 301,622 refugees.
+Most of those refugees were from Vietnam, and the rest were from Africa and Middle East.